A classical-logic view on a paraconsistent logic: Major Properties of

+All three-valued paraconsistent propositional logics with the same logical constants, connectives, and quantifiers as \foLPif\ that have properties~(a) and~(b) have properties~(c)--(f) as well (cf.~\cite{Mid17a}).

-From Theorem~4.42 in~\cite{AA15a}, it is known that there are exactly 8192 different three-valued paraconsistent propositional logics with properties~(a), (b$_1$), (b$_2$), and (b$_3$).
-From Corollary~4.74 in~\cite{AA15a}, it is known that the propositional part of \foLPif\ is the strongest three-valued paraconsistent propositional logic with property~(a) in the sense that for each three-valued paraconsistent propositional logic with property~(a) there exists a logical consequence preserving translation of its formulas into formulas of the propositional part of \foLPif.
+From Theorem~4.42 in~\cite{AA15a}, it is known that there are exactly 8192 different three-valued paraconsistent propositional logics with properties~(a) and (b).
+From Corollary~4.74 in~\cite{AA15a}, it is known that the propositional fragment of \foLPif\ is the strongest three-valued paraconsistent propositional logic with property~(b) in the sense that for each three-valued paraconsistent propositional logic with property~(b) there exists a logical consequence preserving translation of its formulas into formulas of the propositional fragment of \foLPif.